vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 ## Handling a nonunique email

-We've validated the user.
+We've successfully injected our code block into the parent method.
 Now we need to handle the case where a user already exists with the provided email address.

 We start by deleting the email validation error.
-This will prevent the view from rendering that error message and placing an error class on the email field.
+This will prevent the view from rendering that error message or placing an error class on the email field.

-Next, we check of the new account failed validation for any other reason.
-If not, we send the user a notice that someone tried to register with their address.
+Next, we check if the new account failed validation for any other reason.
+If not, we send the existing user a notice that someone tried to register with their address and show a fake success message.

-Finally, shouldn't continue with the `super` method if our helper already rendered a success page. `ActionController::Metal#performed?` lets us test whether a render or redirect has happended.
+Finally, we shouldn't continue with the `super` method if our helper already rendered a success page. `ActionController::Metal#performed?` lets us test whether a render or redirect has happended.
 If it has, we return.

 {% highlight ruby linenos %}
 class RegistrationsController < Devise::RegistrationsController